Matthew-Leighton/Torsion_Stretch_Coupling/README.md

 ## Figures
 This folder contains pdf copies of the single figure that is included in the manuscript.

-## Figure_Code
+## Code
-This folder contains python scripts used to produce each of the figures in the manuscript.
-Scripts are straightforward, and primarily just plot equations derived in the text of the manuscript.
-The only non-trivial code is a set of functions that calculate the coexistence points of a common tangent construction for a non-convex free energy functionc (for figures 2,3, and 4).
-Note that the script 'Fig2.py' must be run in a specific data subfolder, which is indicated by comments in the script.
-An additional subfolder contains old, poorly documented scripts used for calculating other quantities of interest not included in the manuscript.
+This folder contains the python script (Fig1.py) used to produce the figure in the manuscript.
+The script is straightforward, and just plots equations derived in the text of the manuscript.
+We also include a second script (General_Functions.py) which contains only functions used to numerically compute solutions to select equations derived in the manuscript.